kahshiuhtang/Decaf-Compiler/README.md

 * Not my parser, checker or lexer code, used Professor Kane's parser, AST add-ons are part of parser is the only part that is mine

 ##### decaf_typecheck.py
-    - Strictly used for the rules
+    - Strictly used for the enforcing type rules
+    - Runs after the building of AST

 TypeChecking Methods:
 - Fill out AST